Prrromanssss/AlgorithmsAndDataStructures-labs/README.md

 # AlgorithmsAndDataStructures-labs
-Laboratory work for the Algorithms and data structures for MSTU
+Laboratory works for the Algorithms and data structures for MSTU